 There are still ways in Oregon that residents in all counties can pump their own fuel.

 Some retail stations allow customers to use the diesel pumps on their own.
 This can be spotty though.
 If you would like a more consistent ability to fuel your own diesel vehicle you can apply for a fuel cards at CFN or Pacific Pride cardlock locations.
 Customers can use one of these locations with a card and pump their own fuel.
 These cards are diesel-only and require no minimum purchase per year.

 Fueling at a CFN or Pacific Pride Card lock location is a great option if you’re fueling vehicles such as a diesel powered Recreational Vehicle (RV), motor home, or you’re driving a truck pulling a boat or trailer.

 The larger lanes and less crowded locations can save a lot of time and potential accidents.
 Many cardlock locations even include bulk DEF.
 These stations are used by commercial vehicles with larger tanks and the fuel tends to be used faster.
 As a result the fuel tends to be fresher at these locations as it cycles through more often.
 Retail stations with low diesel volumes can see issues with fuel when it isn’t used as quickly.

 Many cardlock locations also provide choice of fuel B20 (B20 stands for 20% biofuel) to the standard B5 that Oregon requires.
 In addition, as renewable diesel begins to show up in Oregon the first fueling stations to likely see this fuel will be cardlocks.

 Business Owners and Commercial Use Fuel

-Another way to access a commercial cardlock is if you’re a business owner and you can use 900 gallons of fuel in a year.
+The primary way to access a commercial cardlock is if you’re a business owner.
+You also have to agree to can use 900 gallons of fuel in a year.
 You are eligible for a Pacific Pride and CFN commercial/corporate card that can include gasoline.

 Some of the ways to prove you are a business owner are: